Small steps to becoming a more sustainable and responsible tourist

 make your tight travel budget go further.
 Use your bellies for good and seek

-out such eateries in the destinations you visit, in doing so you will directly
+out such eateries in the destinations you visit.
+In doing so you will directly

 support local causes whether they are providing free healthcare, giving valuable

-employment to disadvantaged young adults or protecting the local wildlife.
+employment to disadvantaged young adults, or protecting the local wildlife.
 I've created

 Eco-tours